Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

    create : ./app.js
 ...
 ```
 Here is the best part about using NPM in building apps.
-As you can see below `express` package has quite a number of dependencies and some dependency packages are outdated.
+As you can see below, `express` package has quite a number of dependencies and some dependency packages are outdated.
 You can check these by typing `npm ls` and `npm outdated` in command line.
 ```node
 npm ls
 1.0.0, required by mod-express@0.0.1